Visiting Japan

 Before the Trip

-- U.S. citizens with a passport do not need a visa if visiting for 90 days or less
+1. U.S. citizens with a passport do not need a visa if visiting for 90 days or less.

-- Bringing cash is a good idea, you only have to declare amounts over 1 million ¥
+2. Bringing cash is a good idea — you only have to declare amounts over 1 million ¥.

-- Pack light.
-Japan has bountiful laundromats and we had free laundry available at every hotel / Airbnb.
-You will not want to schlep heavy luggage around, plus you'll have more room for souvenirs
+3. Pack light.
+Japan has bountiful laundromats and we had free laundry at every hotel and Airbnb.
+You will not want to schlep heavy luggage around, and you'll have more room for souvenirs.

-- Expect to wait in a few lines at customs, Japan takes pictures and fingerprints on top of the normal passport checks
+5. Expect a few lines at customs.
+Japan takes pictures and fingerprints on top of the normal passport checks.

 Money & Payments